y-chaturvedi/y-chaturvedi.github.io/_pages/debating.md

 ---
-layout: cv
+layout: debating
-permalink: /cv/
+permalink: /debating/
-title: cv
+title: debating
 nav: true
-nav_order: 1
+nav_order: 3
-cv_pdf: yash_resume.pdf
+cv_pdf: yash_debate.pdf
 description: Please find my CV with details of my work experience and projects.
 You can also download my resume using the button on the right.
 toc:
   sidebar: left